2000 Archived content.

 In the late 1990's and early 2000's this was the website for Dr. Sten Odenwald's The Astronomy Cafe.
 When the site's domain registration expired the site disappeared from the web.
 The new owners of the site have recreated an edited version of the very iteration of the The Astronomy Cafe with archived content from circa 2001, as well as from other outside sources.

-Dr. Sten Odenwald's current The Astronomy Cafe website is a far cry from this one.
+Dr. Sten Odenwald's current The Astronomy Cafe website is a far cry from this one and check pout our pages on NOTHING.
 Enjoy the nostalgic look back.

 If you inadvertently ended up here while searching for The Astronomy Cafe, go to its current website at: http://sten.astronomycafe.net/the-astronomy-cafe/